 We all want sparkly, white teeth.
 It can make your smile go from ordinary to extraordinary!
-There are a lot of products out there today that claims to whiten your teeth.
+There are a lot of products out there today that claim to whiten your teeth.
 While most of them can do the job, at least temporarily, not all are a good option.
 It’s always a better option to talk to your dentist first before going through with an at-home teeth whitening procedure.
-Some options can cause damage to your teeth that’s hard or impossible to reverse.
+Some options can cause damage to your teeth that are hard or impossible to reverse.

 You may wonder, “Does teeth whitening help or hurt my teeth?”
 The answer isn’t quite as simple as a ‘yes’ or a ‘no.’ The dentists at Dental Partners of Boston can give you some insight that may help!